decentraland/documentation/content/creator/sdk7/design-experience/design-games.md

 #### Portable experiences

 {{< hint warning >}}
-**📔 Note**   Portable experiences and smart wearables are still in an exploratory stage and not yet available for community creators to make.
+**📔 Note**:  Portable experiences and smart wearables are still in an exploratory stage and not yet available for community creators to make.
 {{< /hint >}}